alvesalexsander/whatsappButton/README.md

 This section is a more technical insight that explains how the *whatsappButton.js* works.

  **1. Technology Stack** - The plugin is fully developed with front-end technology.
 Made with Vanilla JavaScript and CSS Rules.
- <br>There is no other dependency that a web browser capable of parsing JavaScript ES5 (ES6 version is also available) and CSS3 specifications to run *whatsappButton.js*.
+ <br>There is no other dependency than a web browser capable of parsing JavaScript ES5 (ES6 version is also available) and CSS3 specifications to run *whatsappButton.js*.
 <br>*Compatible with Google Chrome, Mozilla Firefox, Microsoft Edge and the most modern browsers.*

  **2. Instantiation Parameters** - WhatsappButton is the class that handles some parameters at object instantiation.<br>These parameters are in charge of shaping up the button layout.

 ### Parameters
 These are the parameters in sequence of object instantiation:
+<br>*new* **WhatsappButton**(pNumber, wMessage, phMessage, dMessage, iconStyle, color, subColor, textColor, fontFamily)

 | Parameter  | Type                          | Description                                                                            |
 |------------|-------------------------------|----------------------------------------------------------------------------------------|